Nadiia Chervinska

 What is a marketing plan?

-A marketing plan is a strategic document that outlines a company’s marketing efforts for a specified period of time.
+A marketing business plan is a strategic document that outlines a company’s marketing efforts for a specified period of time.
 It serves as a roadmap that guides your business toward achieving specific marketing objectives that align with its broader business goals.

 Marketing plan vs. business plan